The Basics of Page Layout Design (+25 Page Layout Design Ideas)

 Set a hierarchy for your content.

 Making use of the rule of thirds, we created a hierarchy on the left side of the page.
-The header, “There’s a better way to grow,” is the focal point, and it leads you to the next most important piece of content which is the call-to-action, “Get HubSpot Free.”
+The header, “Grow better with HubSpot,” is the focal point, and it leads you to the next most important piece of content which is the call-to-action (CTA), “get a demo.”

-If you’re looking for more examples like this, read on for a list of page layout design ideas that you can use for your own website.
+If you're looking for more examples like this, I’ve curated a list of page layout design ideas below that you can use for your own website.

 Page Layout Design Ideas

-I’m not exaggerating when I say, there are tons of layout designs that you can look at for inspiration.
-Below are some of the most popular ones, and we broke them down into specific categories so you can look at homepage designs, single-page website designs, landing page layouts, and more.
+I'm not exaggerating when I say there are tons of layout designs that you can look at for inspiration.
+Below are some of the most popular ones, and I broke them down into specific categories so you can look at homepage designs, single-page website designs, landing page layouts, and more.

 Homepage Layout Design